jackschooley/cfb-betting/README.md

 I think that, at the moment, the model doesn't really show any significant ability to predict against-the-spread.
 Thus, I predict that as the number of games goes to infinity, the model will approach 50% ATS.
 This obviously does not really help.

 I think that the scores are predicted decently well, but as far as making money is concerned I'm not there yet.
-I think that this is the ceiling for the stats that I have.
-If I could get more in-depth data (i.e. 5 factors, play-by-play data), then perhaps the model's accuracy could be improved, but until then I can't really make any money using this model.

-## What's Next
+## Where to Go Next

+- Probably need better data, at the drive and play-by-play level (in line with the five factors)
+- Adjust game stats for opponent
+- I actually want to make picks using the opening spread, not the closing one
-- A web scraper for current betting lines.
+- A web scraper for current betting lines
-- A moneyline betting strategy.
+- A moneyline betting strategy